mgrolinger/plantumlstubber/README.md

 # PlantUMLStubber for generating plantUML application/service stubs

-This project is a springboot application that generates plantUML stubs for component diagrams and sequence diagrams.
+This project is a spring-boot application that generates plantUML stubs for component diagrams and sequence diagrams.
 Those stubs contain information about applications and services.
 The generated files can be used to build a repository of re-usable files that come in handy to discuss software architecture or to document an application, a service or how application are working together.

 ## What?
 The stubber will use _yaml_ files, which contain certain information, to generate files in the _target/_ directory.
 These resulting files are either puml or iuml files.
 The iuml files contain "todo" marker that are supposed to be filled in with information.

 This works like this.
 First you write the yaml files and let them process by this application.
 The result are plantuml files in the folder "Component" or "Sequence".
-These files need to be corrected and the marked TODOs need to be filled out with details.
+These files need to be finished by filling out the marked TODOs with according details.
 Over the time you will build a repository of plantuml files of application/services.
 ![](documentation/process.png)

-As a next step you may want to define your plantUML files, e.g. to show how an application is embedded into the environment.
+As a next step you may want to define your plantUML files, e.g. to show how an application embeds into the environment.
 You can reuse the generated services from your repository and use the files by including them into your current file.
 Then you let plantUML process your file and plantUML will do its magic.
 The result are the plantUML diagrams.

 ## Basic notation
 That is how I differentiate: